noxthot/ss22_julia_workshop/pages/datascience/loading_data.md

                                                                                                                                       4 columns and 83435 rows omitted
 ```

-Since `ConvertedCompYearly` is not displayed in this last output, we will take a look at the column type by applying `eltype()`:
+Since `ConvertedCompYearly` is not displayed in this last output, we will take a look at the data type of the column by applying `eltype()`:
 ```julia-repl
 julia> eltype(df_survey.ConvertedCompYearly)
 Union{Missing, Int64}